melezhik/Sparrow6/documentation/development.md

 # Hooks

-* Hooks are scripts that run _before_ task
+* Hooks are scripts that run _before_ a task

 * Usually hooks just call subtasks

 * But hooks could also do other useful job

-* The only difference between task and hook, that hook always runs _before_ task and output from hook does not appear in STDOUT
+* The only difference between task and hook, that hook always runs _before_ task and an output from hook does not appear in STDOUT

 This table describes file name -> language mapping for hooks: